 Who needs to self isolate?

-People who live in the same household as a person with symptoms should self-isolate for 14 days.
+People who live in the same household as a person with symptoms should also isolate straight away.

 Everyone who tests positive for COVID-19 will be put in touch with the local contact tracing team so that other close contacts can be identified.
-These close contacts, as well as household contacts, will be asked to self-isolate for 14 days.
+These close contacts will also be asked to self-isolate for 14 days from symptom onset in the symptomatic person.

 It will be important that everyone, and especially the people identified as close contacts, remain in self-isolation for the full length of time they are asked to.